 Things to consider while buying a front-ported bookshelf speaker

-First, you have to have a definitive budget in mind before making a purchase.
+First, you must have a definitive budget before making a purchase.
 Now, bookshelf speakers and their prices have a very broad spectrum.
 For example, you can get a speaker for $100 or $2,000.
-Therefore, know what you can spend on your speakers to narrow down your options.
+Therefore, know what you can spend on your speakers to narrow your options.

 Make sure the speaker you choose features a port on its front.
 This is because a front-ported speaker will sound great when placed close to the wall.
 And the purpose of this guide is to help you find the best front-ported bookshelf speaker.

 A good front-ported bookshelf speaker should have a warm sound profile.
-So that you can enjoy the extended bass and the sub-bass simultaneously; therefore, whenever you narrow down your options, check if they have an extended bass or not.
+So that you can enjoy the extended bass and the sub-bass simultaneously; therefore, whenever you narrow down your options, check if they have an extended bass.
 It will help you rule out many options from your list.

 On top of this, whenever you are searching for your speakers.
 Make sure that you know what type of speakers you are looking for.
 For example, some speakers are suited for your study room but will not do as well when you place them in your TV room.
 Therefore, know your requirements before making a purchase.

 And lastly, understand the concept of positioning your speakers.
-Whenever you are looking for speakers, make sure that you know where you are going to place them.
+When looking for speakers, ensure you know where you will place them.
 Once you know that, then you will be able to buy the best fit for your space.

 Looking for speakers seems like an easy task.
-However, with the million options available on the market, it can be a tedious task, especially when you are looking for a speaker with a front port.
+However, a million options available on the market can be tedious, especially when looking for a speaker with a front port.